GovReady/govready-q/docs/source/deploy_local_dev.md

 ## Quickstart

 For local development, there is a quickstart script available to speed up environment setup.
-After installing system requirements through your package manager, run the following 3 commands in order to set up GovReady-Q in a new directory:
+After installing system requirements through your package manager, run the following four commands in order to set up GovReady-Q in a new directory:

 ```
 git clone https://github.com/govready/govready-q
 cd govready-q
-./first_run.sh
+virtualenv -p python3 env
+./quickstart.sh
 ```

 This will set up a `local/environment.json` file suitable for a dev environment; set up local dependencies; and run the assorted initial manage.py commands (`migrate`, `load_modules`, `first_run`, etc.).
 Additionally, it can run common post-installation steps, based on user input.

-The `first_run.sh` script is set up to take user input, and is expected to be run interactively.
+The `quickstart.sh` script is set up to take user input, and is expected to be run interactively.

 ## Creating local/environment.json file